 Home-made cleaning products cost about one-tenth of the price of store bought cleaning products.
 They are also eco-friendly and super easy to make.
 Learning how to make your own home-made cleaning products is a wonderful way to live greener or simply save your money.
 Reducing synthetic chemicals in the home can also help lesson symptoms of asthma, allergies, bronchitis, and sinusitis (as stated by the US National Center for Health Statistics).

-“This article was written by Andrew Salmon from LifeCover.ca – a Canadian life insurance site.”
+Andrew Salmon writes for LifeCover.ca – a Canadian life insurance site.”